pete201/8266-py-gui/README.md

 works as intended.
 No user input required at the GUI, it simply displays the current values from the 8266 MPU6050

+Wiring is really simple:

+MPU-6050  8266-mini
+  3.3V      3.3V
+  0V        0V
+  SCL       D2(5)
+  SDA       D1(4)
+  INT       D5(14)

+I also have a button; one side to ground, the other to D6(GPIO-12) but I am not using it in this sketch I mention this for explanation as it is included in the serial output from the 8266 and read by readSerialThread.